Pricing for bringing Tribunal claims - unfair or wrongful dismissal

 - Reviewing and advising on the response filed by the respondent

 - Exploring settlement and if appropriate, conducting settlement negotiations throughout the process

 - Preparing and serving a schedule of loss for the claimant and reveiwing/advising on the merits of a counter-schedule of loss where appropriate

-- Preparing for (and attending) a Preliminary Hearing unless a barrister is instructed
+- Preparing for (and attending) a Preliminary Hearing unless complex where a barrister is instructed

 - Exchanging documents with the other party and agreeing a hearing bundle of documents